Browse by Medical Category

-Call to request an appointment or refer a patient
+Call to request an appointment or refer a patient:

 Esophagectomy may be recommended for patients with the following conditions:

-Research published by the Massachusetts General Hospital Division of Thoracic Surgery has demonstrated that patients undergoing a minimally invasive esophagectomy have fewer respiratory complications and a shorter length of stay, leading to a faster recovery.
-Research has further shown that results of standard and minimally invasive esophagectomies are equivalent in regards to oncologic outcomes or cancer survival.How is an Esophagectomy Performed?Virtually all patients who need an esophagectomy are candidates for the minimally invasive, or laparoscopic, procedure.
-The procedure is completed with small incisions rather than separating the ribs or making a large incision, as in standard surgery.
-Under the care of an anesthesiologist, the patient will receive general anesthesia.
-Surgeons performing this technically demanding surgery place tiny cameras in the patient’s abdomen and chest.
-Images from the cameras are transferred to a monitor and the procedure is completed using these video images.
+Research published by the Mass General Division of Thoracic Surgery has demonstrated that patients undergoing a minimally invasive esophagectomy (compared to standard open esophagectomy) have fewer respiratory complications and a shorter length of stay at the hospital, leading to a faster recovery.
+Research has further shown that results of standard and minimally invasive esophagectomies are equivalent in regards to oncologic outcomes or cancer survival.

+Historically, surgery has been used for certain non-cancer stages of Barrett's esophagus (high-grade dysplasia) in an effort to avoid operating on more advanced cancer stages of this disease.
+However, in the last five years, most high-grade dysplasia patients and even early cancer patients have been treated with endoscopic therapy rather than surgery.
+The Mass General Barrett's Esophagus Treatment Center has expertise in both endoscopic forms of treatment (endoscopic mucosal resection, radiofrequency ablation and cryotherapy) and surgical therapies (esophagectomy).
 Patients with more advanced forms of Barrett’s esophagus, high-grade dysplasia (HGD) and/or early cancer (intramucosal carcinoma) often ask which form of therapy is recommended.
 There are no studies comparing the effectiveness of endoscopic therapy and surgery in these patient subsets.
-However, studies have compared outcomes from these treatments (in a retrospective fashion).
-These studies have shown that at five years after treatment for HGD or early cancer, endoscopic therapy, when performed in expert centers, is as effective and safe as surgery.
+Studies which compare outcomes from these treatments have shown that at five years after treatment for HGD or early cancer, endoscopic therapy, when performed in expert centers, is as effective and safe as surgery.

 The decision to proceed with endoscopic therapy or surgery involves many factors including patient age, coexisting medical conditions and patient preference.
 At the Mass General Barrett's Esophagus Treatment Center, patients with HGD or early cancer are often evaluated by both gastroenterologists and surgeons to help make the most informed decision for each patient.